 Employers still have many tools at their disposal to protect their businesses and secrets.
 The ban on non-compete agreements applies to prohibitions after the termination of the employment relationship.
 Thus, clear policies prohibiting employees from moonlighting, working for competitors, and clear conflict of interest rules during the employment relationship are valid and essential.

 Additionally, employers may use agreements that prohibit employees from disclosing trade secret and confidential information during and after the employment relationship.
 Thus, even though employees may work for a competitor or start a competing business, taking a former employer’s trade secret and/or confidential information could subject the employee (and possibly the new employer) to criminal and civil liability.

 Lastly, employers may still have employees agree to non-solicitation of employee clauses.
 These are clauses that are designed to prevent employees from raiding their former employer’s workforce.
 These are situations where a former employee reaches out to former coworkers or other talent at their old jobs and encourage them to leave and join the new employer or the employee’s own competing business.
 However, these non-solicitation of employee clauses must be reasonable.

 PRACTICAL TIP: Employers can do a lot to protect themselves with well-drafted agreements that protect its trade secrets, confidential information, and workforce.
 When leaving, employees should review all documents signed at the beginning of the employment relationship and understand any continuing obligations you may have.
 Be sure to return all company property, including any company documents in your possession.

-Schedule a call if you have questions about a non-compete agreement or California employment law or business disputes in general.
+Contact me at (949) 529-0007 if you have questions about a non-compete agreement or California employment law or business disputes in general.